elduderinow/07c_FLWR/README.md

 - Yuntian (Account page)
 - Lawrence (Homepage and editor of this readme file...hi there :))

+Here are some useful clicks:
+- (https://imgur.com/a/da9Gmbt "Screenshot of the homepage")

+---

 ### Requirements:

 #### Perfection is not a detail